List Of Illegal Drugs That Cause Dehydration

 What Are Common Signs Of Dehydration?

-Dehydration can be identified by a number of warning signs, or symptoms.
+Dehydration can be identified by many warning signs or symptoms.
 Many of these are physical, but dehydration can also affect your cognition and ability to think clearly.

 Signs of dehydration might include: